jeverley/dscpclassify/README.md

 ## User Rules 📝
 You can create rules to classify new connections in the service [config file](#configuration-%EF%B8%8F).\
-These use a similar syntax to the OpenWrt firewall config and can match source and destination ports, addresses, ipsets, firewall zones etc.
+These use a similar syntax to the OpenWrt firewall config and can match source and destination ports, addresses, sets, firewall zones etc.

 More information and examples can be found in the [rules section](#section-rule).